IsaacScript/isaacscript/docs/getting-started.md

 Once open, select `File` --> `Open Folder`, and open your project directory.

-Finally, start by opening up the main file for your project, which is located at `src/main.ts`.
+Finally, in the left file explorer pane, double click on the `src/main.ts` file to open it.
+This is the main file for your mod, which includes some "hello world" style code.

 <br />